OS2bos/os2bos/README.rst

 --------------

-You can use ``docker-compose`` to start up bevillingsplatform and related service such as postgres and postfix.
+You can use ``docker-compose`` to start up bevillingsplatform and related services such as postgres and postfix.

 A ``docker-compose.yml`` for development is included.
 It includes the settings to connect them.
 It starts six services: